TaserudConsulting/jsonresume-nix/README.md

 Then nix will list available theme wrappers.

-### Live preview when building your resume
+### Live preview when building your résumé

-If you want a live preview of how the final result will look while filling out your resume schema file, run the following command:
+If you want a live preview of how the final result will look while filling out your résumé schema file, run the following command:

     nix run .#live